soOwasTaken/holbertonschool-validation/module2_task1/README.md

 To compile the source code of the API into a binary named awesome-api, run: make build
 This will compile the source code and output the binary to the current directory.
+A linter will be used first, if the build have error from the linter, the build will be created, but you will see prompted ERROR, if not you will see OK.
 ### Run

 To run the API in the background and write logs to a file named awesome-api.log, run: